 Wait a minute: what scale?
 Clearly if we pick the "mouth" of a river, the entire river drains to it, so the whole river tree constitutes a watershed.
 What if we did not want to study the whole basin of the Amazon, but only a smaller portion of it?
-We would like to be able to partition the Amazon basin into sub-basins.
+We need to be able to split watersheds into sub-watersheds and so on.